hassothea/hassothea.github.io/_pages/about.md

 Research
 ======

 My Ph.D. research focuses on consensual aggregation techniques for combining a given number (small or large) of predictors in supervised machine learning problems.
-Moreover, I am developing a procedure for constructing predictive models using both supervised and unsupervised machine learning methods involving consensual aggregation techniques and clustering with a broad class of dissimilarity measures known as Bregman divergences.
-I provide theoretical contributions and applications of the methods on the domain of energy.
+Moreover, I am developing a procedure for constructing predictions using both supervised and unsupervised machine learning methods including consensual aggregation methods and clustering.
+I provide theoretical contributions and applications of the methods on several simulated and real (energy) data.
 My thesis can be found [here](/files/Thèse_Manuscrit_SotheaHas.pdf).

 Research interests
 ======